kopavel/KiCadLogicalSchemeSimulator/schemaParts/sdram/README.md

 - `size`: Specifies the number of output/data pins.
 - `aSize`: Specifies the number of address pins.
+- `separateOut`: If specified — D bus inputs are separated from Outputs and named Din[x], where x is a sequential number, starting from 0.

 **Optional parameter `reverse`**: If provided, the inputs RAS, CAS, and WE are reversed, allowing for different configuration styles.